Descent098/ezcv/docs/theme-development.md

 ## Base Theme

 To make things easier to understand there is a base theme that has every feature supported in plain unstyled html.
-To use this base theme I would recommend copying it to your working directory and then changing your ```config.yml``` to use it. so you would do:
+To use this base theme I would recommend copying it to your working directory and then changing your ```config.yml``` to use it.
+So you would do:

 ```shell
 ezcv theme -c base